Alpheus-godswill1/blogging_system3/README.md

 6. Click on the button `SQL`, you should see the exact type of image below.

 ![SQL Background](https://user-images.githubusercontent.com/60825409/212804751-fe2dbd92-e769-48f0-91eb-4a43be6b6db7.png)

-7. Go back to step 1 and follow through till step 3, then paste the content into the `SQL panel` which you just opened.
+7. Go back to step 1 and follow through till step 3, then paste the content into the `SQL panel`, which you just opened.

-8. click `Go` which is on the bottom-right-corner of the SQL page
+8. click `Go` which is on the bottom-right-corner of the SQL page.

 ### Abbreviations that will be used and their meaning :